SCEBE-Technicians/enucc-tutorials/docs/tutorials/message-passing-programming/02-point-to-point-communication.md

 ## Exercises

 - Implement a ring-pong program.
 Send a counter in a ring around an arbitrary number of processes, incrementing the counter after each send.
 Terminate once every process has sent a message.
 - Send a string from one process to another.
-Hint - a string is an array for chars.
+Hint - a string is an array of chars.